kevinfarrugia/react-recipes/recipes/setting-up-shop.md

 ## Alternatives

-I hope you found this article, at the end of which we have pretty much all we need to start playing with React, not too long, or hard to follow.
+I hope you found this article, at the end of which we have pretty much all we need to start playing with React, not too long, nor hard to follow.
 There are other ways to get a similar result:

 * Use the [`create-react-app`](https://github.com/facebook/create-react-app) command-line tool to set up a React environment even faster; it's frankly a great experience, with the caveat that it comes with a bunch of extras that make it harder to discern what's going on when you're first starting out.
-* Take the scenic route and walk through this [excellent article](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658) on setting up React with Babel and Webpack, if you prefer to expose yourself to some of the unsightly configuration that Parcel handles for you.
+* Take the scenic route and walk through this [excellent article](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658) on setting up React with Babel and Webpack, if you prefer to expose yourself to some of the unsightly configuration that Parcel sweeps under the rug for you.

 ## A couple of notes on Git / GitHub